Manjinder Singh (general)

-Lieutenant general Manjinder Singh, AVSM, YSM, VSM is a serving general officer of the Indian Army.
-He currently serves as the General Officer Commanding-in-Chief South Western Command.
+Lieutenant general Manjinder Singh, PVSM, AVSM, YSM, VSM is a retired general officer of the Indian Army.
+He last served as the General Officer Commanding-in-Chief South Western Command.
 He previously held the appointment of General Officer Commanding-in-Chief Army Training Command.
-He earlier served as the Deputy Chief of Integrated Defence Staff (Perspective Planning & Financial Development) at HQ IDS, prior to this he was General Officer Commanding XVI Corps.
-He also served as Chief of Staff of the Western Command.
-The general officer is also the COLONEL of the MADRAS REGIMENT since 01 Jan 2021.
+He earlier served as the Deputy Chief of Integrated Defence Staff (Policy Planning & Force Development) at HQ IDS, prior to this he was General Officer Commanding XVI Corps.
+He also served as Chief of Staff, Western Command.

 Early life and education

 The general officer is an alumnus of Sainik School, Kapurthala.
 He then attended the National Defence Academy, Khadakwasla and the Indian Military Academy, Dehradun.
 He obtained other military courses from various institutions such as Defence Services Staff College, Higher Command Course and National Defence College of Thailand.